home-suite-home/Home-Suite-Home/testing/Manual_Testing/Manual_Testing_Procedures.md

 # posttester.js
 ## Description
-This test script sends a JSON document to the local webserver from the posthandler.js script.
+This test script sends a JSON document of mock sensor data to the local webserver from the posthandler.js script.
 The purpose of this script is to confirm that the webserver recieves data in a similar format to the sensor data, and will successfully push it to the database for later viewing.

 ## Testing Requirements and Dependencies
 To set up a test environment in which to run the code, the following tools are required: